5 Common Types of Plastic Pipes for Plumbing

 - PEX: Cross-linked polyethylene is used in home plumbing systems for hot and cold water pipes, as well as freshwater kitchen and bathroom systems.
 PEX pipes are generally color coded so plumbers can easily identify hot and cold lines.

-- PVC: One of the most familiar types of plastic piping, polyvinyl chloride has a number of uses beyond water transfer.
+- PVC: One of the most familiar piping plastic types, polyvinyl chloride has a number of uses beyond water transfer.
 It's commonly used for main water lines, but not hot water applications since it warps at temperatures higher than 140°F.

 Why Use Plastic Pipe for Water Lines?